 Caffeine isn't just in coffee.
 Read the labels and do your research.
 Each can of Coke or Pepsi has about 40 mg of caffeine in it.
 Some over the counter medicines like, Excedrin, are also caffeine culprits.
 Oh, and let's not forget chocolate, which is also a caffeine carrier.

 Watch your intake, and you should be fine.

 9) Weight Does Matter

-Studies show that women who are underweight, BMI less than 20, or overweight, BMI over 30, typically have a harder time getting pregnant.
+Studies show that underweight women, BMI less than 20, or overweight, BMI over 30, typically have a harder time getting pregnant.
 Loving your body into a healthy BMI range of 21 to 29 will help with your goal of becoming a parent.
-(You can get a good estimate of your BMI by using the National Institute of Health’s BMI calculator.)
+(You can get a reasonable estimate of your BMI by using the National Institute of Health's BMI calculator.)

 Green NS.
 Folic acid supplementation and prevention of birth defects.
 J Nutr.
 2002 Aug;132(8 Suppl):2356S-2360S. doi: 10.1093/jn/132.8.2356S.
 PubMed PMID: 12163692.

 Kala M, Nivsarkar M. Role of cortisol and superoxide dismutase in psychological stress induced anovulation.
 Gen Comp Endocrinol.
 2016 Jan 1;225:117-124. doi: 10.1016/j.ygcen.2015.09.010.
 Epub 2015 Sep 21.
 PubMed PMID: 26393311.

 Chavarro JE, Rich-Edwards JW, Rosner B, Willett WC.
 A prospective study of dairy foods intake and anovulatory infertility.
 Hum Reprod.
 2007 May;22(5):1340-7.
 Epub 2007 Feb 28.
 PubMed PMID: 17329264.